priyanshu-kmr/docksmith/README.md

 ## Commands

 run `docksmith` in your shell to see list of commands.
 Add `sudo` before every command.
-Eg ` sudo docksmith build -t demo:v1 sample-app`
+Eg `docksmith build -t demo:v1 sample-app`